marcelmay/hadoop-hdfs-fsimage-exporter/README.md

          -jar target/fsimage-exporter-1.0-SNAPSHOT.jar \
          0.0.0.0 9709 example.yml
   ```
   Note: Make sure to size the heap correctly.
-As an heuristic, you can use 3 * fsimage size.
+As a heuristic, you can use 3 * fsimage size.

   Note: Previous versions up to 1.3 use the default port 7772 instead of 9709